-To mark 40 years since the Boeing Chinook was delivered to the Royal Air Force, the first pilot to take to the cockpit, Wing Commander (Retired) Dick Forsyth, has been sharing his memories of what is affectionately known as the ‘mighty Wokka’.
+To mark 40 years since the Boeing Chinook was delivered to the Royal Air Force, the first pilot to take to the cockpit, Wing Commander (Retired) Dick Forsyth, shared his memories of what is affectionately known as the ‘mighty Wokka’.

 “It was fantastic, a great honour.”